rubrikinc/rubrik-plugin-for-vrealize/docs/multitenancy_quickstart.md

 In some customers, it is preferable to use a shortened value of the Business Group name, e.g. `CCO` instead of `Colgate Corporation`.
 If this is desired, then we will look for the Custom Attribute with naming convention `*.Tenant.ShortName`, and use the retrieved value to resolve to Organization Name.

-NOTE: the name of the custom property being used is hardcoded into the `rubrik_BGNameToOrgName` action.
+The name of the custom property being used is hardcoded into the `rubrik_BGNameToOrgName` action.
 It is possible to change this in here, but has not been tested with any other combination, so may lead to issues.

 ---